Bharat Ratna: Regulations

-The Bharat Ratna is conferred "in recognition of exceptional service/performance of the highest order", without distinction of race, occupation, position, or sex.
+The Bharat Ratna is conferred "in recognition of exceptional service/performance of the highest order", without distinction of race, occupation, position, or gender.
 The award was originally confined to the arts, literature, science, and public services, as per the 1954 regulations.
-In December 2011, the rules were changed to include "any field of human endeavour".
-The 1954 statutes did not allow posthumous awards, but this was subsequently modified in the January 1955 statute, and Lal Bahadur Shastri became the first recipient to be honoured posthumously in 1966.
+In December 2011, the rules were amended to "any field of human endeavour".
+The 1954 statutes did not allow posthumous awards, but this was subsequently modified in the January 1966 statute, and Lal Bahadur Shastri became the first recipient to be honored posthumously in 1966.

-Although there is no formal nomination process, recommendations for the award can only be made by the Prime Minister to the President with a maximum number of three nominees being awarded per year.
-However, in 1999, four individuals were awarded the honour.
-The recipient receives a Sanad (certificate) signed by the President and a medallion without any monetary grant.
+Although there is no formal nomination process, recommendations for the award can only be made by the prime minister to the president.
+The recipient receives a Sanad (certificate) signed by the president and a medallion without any monetary grant.
 Usage of the title 'Bharat Ratna' as a prefix by the awardee is exempt from Article 18 (1) of the Constitution, as per the Supreme Court's precedent in Balaji Raghavan/S.P.
 Anand v.
 Union of India in 1995.
-Additionally, recipients may either use the expression "Awarded Bharat Ratna by the President" or "Recipient of Bharat Ratna Award" to indicate that they have been honoured with the award.
+Additionally, recipients may either use the expression "Awarded Bharat Ratna by the President" or "Recipient of Bharat Ratna Award" to indicate that they have been honored with the award.
 The holders of the Bharat Ratna rank seventh in the Indian order of precedence.

 As with many official announcements, recipients are announced and registered in The Gazette of India, a publication released by the Department of Publication, Ministry of Urban Development used for official government notices; without publication in the Gazette, conferral of the award is not considered official.
-Recipients whose awards have been revoked or restored, both of which require the authority of the President, are registered in the Gazette.
+Recipients whose awards have been revoked or restored, both of which require the authority of the president, are registered in the Gazette.
 Recipients whose awards have been revoked are required to surrender their medals, and their names are struck from the register.